jeffijoe/typesync/README.md

 If you use a Semver `^` or `~` for a package, the same prefix will be used for the typings package.
 If you pin to an exact version (`"some-package": "1.2.3"`), no prefix will be written.

+## Monorepos

+TypeSync added support for monorepos in v0.4.0.
+It will look at `packages`/`workspaces` globs in `package.json` and sync every matching file in one fell swoop.

 # Why?

 Installing typings manually sucks.
 Flow has `flow-typed` which installs type definitions by looking at a `package.json`, which would be cool to have for TypeScript.
 Now we do!